03 Dec Wandering Around Shanghai

 Once outside the gate and on the street I found a small store which looked much like our zippy marts.
 Floors, ceiling and walls were all white and immaculate.
 The coolers had beer and sodas just like ours, and the shelves were stocked full of snacks, candy and chips, none of which I recognized.
 I found some instant Nescafe, the standard brand over here, two cups of yogurt and a bag of vegetable snacks, then was good to go.
 I then stopped at my fruit stand for some fresh Mandarin oranges, my newest love!

 Manning the stand was a young man with a baby.
 He was rocking him, talking to him, and he grinned ear to ear when I made an adoring gesture.
 I’ve noticed what seems like a lot of involvement of men with their children, and grandparents as well.
 A few days ago my friend Casey pointed out the folks outside the local kindergarten, waiting to picking up their children.
 All but one or two were men, dads or grandads.
 Yesterday as I walked through People’s Square I saw several grandparents pushing their grandchildren in strollers.
 Very sweet.

 After a good cup of coffee I took on the day with no destination in mind.
 My first surprise was the Shanghai Culture Square, an architectural wonder.
 The Blue Man Group, a troupe I’ve always wanted to see, was due to perform tonight so I bought the very last orchestra ticket available.

 Further on I came up on IAPM, a mall I’m sure many of you’ve read about or seen in photos.
 Four or five stories of all the famous designer shops, window after window of the most gorgeous clothes and purses and shoes you’ve ever seen.
-Got a bad case of the wants, but keep walking.
+Got a bad case of the wants, but kept walking.
 Oh, their Christmas decor…